waimea-dt/dt-notes/docs/web/css/basics.md

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Danger
+> [!Danger]
-    As it turned out, imagining the fate of seven billion people was far less emotionally affecting than imagining the fate of one.
+> As it turned out, imagining the fate of seven billion people was far less emotionally affecting than imagining the fate of one.
 Yet across the gulf of space, minds that are to our minds as ours are to those of the beasts that perish, intellects vast and cool and unsympathetic, regarded this earth with envious eyes, and slowly and surely drew their plans against us.

 ## More